Last Updated

 - April 2025 – Psychological Pressure Point via DBPR Closure

 - Following the abrupt closure of DBPR Case #2024038286 (financial irregularities and hidden city fines), a chain of emails unfolded involving the State Attorney’s Office.
-The response from Assistant State Attorney Margaret Carpenter clarified that no investigative action would be taken unless law enforcement initiated a referral — effectively stonewalling any state prosecutorial involvement.
+The response from Assistant State Attorney Margaret Carpenter clarified that no investigative action would be taken unless law enforcement initiated a referral — effectively possibly stonewalling any state prosecutorial involvement.

 - As mentioned above, in late April, I received a direct email from Assistant State Attorney Margaret Carpenter stating that no action would be taken by her office unless law enforcement or DBPR initiated a referral.
-This effectively removed the State Attorney’s Office from any meaningful enforcement role.
+This possibly effectively removed the State Attorney’s Office from any meaningful enforcement role.

 - Evidence that Rudy Estavez, Chief Building Inspector, also blocked or filtered emails, ceasing communication after prior engagement